How Scan4Safety works

 Tom Burton, Director of Finance, The Princess Alexandra Hospital NHS Trust

 Wider adoption is critical to address inequity, as variation in implementation currently leaves patients and staff with inconsistent levels of safety and efficiency.
-The programme directly supports national priorities for digital transformation, supply chain resilience, and patient safety improvement, making it both timely and essential.
+Scan4Safety directly supports national priorities for digital transformation, supply chain resilience, and patient safety improvement, making it both timely and essential.

 “Scan4Safety is a pioneering initiative to bring 21st century data standards to our everyday work in the NHS.
 Initiatives such as Scan4Safety are crucial for becoming an efficient, modern teaching hospital.”